CHCAA-EDUX/scientific-computing-01/classes/introduction-to-git.md

   $ git diff
   ```

-  You will see (can you identify in there the two added lines?):
+  You will see the following.
+Can you identify in the two added lines?:

   ```diff
   diff --git a/ingredients.txt b/ingredients.txt